 Competitors Pass: $10 per student

 Schools must purchase a compulsory dancers pass for every competing dancer.
 These will be purchased at the time of entering.
-This will allow the dancer access to the auditorium.
-Should the theatre become full, we would ask that students vacate the auditorium to allow for guests.
+Teachers will be provided with wristbands for competing students and all dancers are required to wear this as it gives them access to backstage as well as dressing room space.
+These wristbands will also allow some access to the auditorium however should the theatre become full or there is a sold-out session, we would ask that students vacate the auditorium to allow for guests only.

 Two (2) teachers passes per entering school are available from the administration on arrival on the day of the competition.